luke071/RHCSA9-EX200/README.md

 systemctl restart chronyd
 ```

+# Question 7
-# 1.7 Running a Wordpress container with Podman on Server A
+Running a Wordpress container with Podman on Server A.

  Run a WordPress container in detached mode with the name "hello-wordpress" using podman.
 Mount the
  “/home/wordpress/var/www/html/” directory in the host to the “/var/www/html” directory in the podman container.
 Map TCP port 80 in the container to port 80 on the host.